 As an aside, those familiar with my work know that I value analytics.
 It was the addition of basketball analytics into my handicapping toolbox that helped conclude the 2010 NCAA Tournament on a 20-4 ATS run after the first day of the Big Dance.
 Sabermetrics has been a foundational aspect of my handicapping of MLB regarding the respective starting pitchers since Day One in the field.
 Expected goals (xG) play a critical role in my handicapping of soccer and the NHL.
 Analytics plays a role in my football handicapping, but I consider much of that work so fundamentally flawed that I take many of their predictive numbers with a large grain of salt.
 I am not anti-analytics.
 I am anti-lazy thinking (and making claims without warrants).

 Interestingly, the criticism of Judge’s comments exposes some assumptions many (not all) in the football analytics community make that would probably not withstand scrutiny if put under a microscope.
-Many football analytics adherents seem to advocate the there is a One Truth exposed by analytics as The Way.
+Many football analytics adherents seem to advocate that there is a One Truth exposed by analytics as The Way.
 “The numbers say go for it on fourth-and-one.”
 Well, where did those numbers come from?
 League-wide data?
 What years?
 Does it include the pandemic season without fans in the stands?
 How big is the sample size?
 How big should the sample size be?
 Does that league-wide data treat Derrick Henry’s fourth-and-one numbers as equally relevant to those numbers for, say, Theo Riddick?

 Is Judge wrong when he argues that “the analytics change based on the opponent, based on who you have available for the game and how the flow of the game is going, too”?
 Do the football analytics folks really want to suggest that there is no statistical difference between Saquon Barkley rushing the football on 4th-and-one versus Gary Brightwell, their sixth-round pick from Arizona?
 Is there no statistical difference between attempting a fourth-and-down rushing play against the Tampa Bay run defense as opposed to the Detroit run defense?